waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Open Questions & Assumptions to Test
 - **Underground Path Item Hint (DEBUNKED):** A girl in the Route 6 gatehouse mentioned a lost item.
 This has been fully investigated and was a dead end.
-- **Route 11 East Blockage:** I assume a Snorlax blocks the path east, but I haven't confirmed this visually.
+- **Route 11 East Blockage (Assumption):** I assume a Snorlax blocks the path east of the Route 11 gatehouse, but I haven't confirmed this visually.
 I need to explore eastward to identify the actual obstacle.

 ## VII.
 Agent Development Log
 - **Healing Advisor Agent (Defined):** Created to combat reckless low-HP play by providing data-driven healing recommendations.
+Untested.
 - **Pathfinder Agent (Refined T16374):** Added mandatory path validation and connectivity checks to its system prompt to prevent it from generating invalid paths (e.g., up ledges).
-- **Move Tutor Advisor Agent (Defined T16376):** Created to recommend the best Pokémon to teach a given TM or HM to.
-Successfully used to identify SUBTERRA as the ideal candidate for FLASH.

-- **Route 11 East Blockage (Assumption):** I assume a Snorlax blocks the path east of the Route 11 gatehouse, but I haven't confirmed this visually.
-I need to explore eastward to identify the actual obstacle.
+- **Move Tutor Advisor Agent (Refined T16473):** Initially provided incorrect advice based on standard game knowledge.
+Its prompt has been updated to prioritize in-game `ABLE`/`NOT ABLE` data to prevent future failures.
+The agent's initial failure led to the discovery of unique move compatibilities in this ROM hack.